How to Do an Interval Workout

 Not always, but sometimes coaches will write in strides between the warmup and the harder parts of the workout.

-Strides are short periods of higher intensity faster running.
-Usually somewhere between 8-25 seconds.
-They're used to be a supplement to speedwork, help you warmup before a harder workout or race, and they help improve your biomechanics and efficiency.
-The regular running of strides before high-intensity training sessions and races will ensure you have warmed up effectively and prepared your body for the quick start, lowering the risk of picking up an injury.
 To perform a stride: Find a straight stretch where you’re not likely to face any obstacles in the form of other runners or traffic!
-Start slowly and gradually increase your pace until you're running as fast as you can while in control and you're maintaining normal running form- not a full on sprint.
+Start slowly and gradually increase your pace until you’re running as fast as you can while in control and you’re maintaining normal running form- not a full on sprint.
 Focus on feeling relaxed and in control, but fast.
 A slight forward lean of the upper body will help you feel relaxed.
 Jog or walk back to the start after every stride.

 Even if the strides aren’t explicitly written into the plan, it is always encouraged, that if you feel like you need them, don’t start the workout yet, and add them in!

 Over time runners gain an intuition with warmups, drills, strides.
-Sometimes the plan might say to do 4x20 second strides before the workout but you might feel like after 3 your muscle tension is exactly where you want it, so you can skip the last stride and start the workout.
+Sometimes the plan might say to do 4×20 second strides before the workout but you might feel like after 3 your muscle tension is exactly where you want it, so you can skip the last stride and start the workout.
 Personally, it takes me a while to get going so I often need to add in a few extra strides or a couple minutes on the warmup.
 The key is to listen to your body and adapt the plan and the warm up so that you can have the best workout possible!

 After the warm up jog, and either before or after the strides, many runners will include some dynamic flexibility drills and movements, often just referred to as drills.
 Not a requirement, but over time you’ll learn your body might have certain areas that it would benefit from utilizing these.
 Here’s a good example video of some of these drills and how to do them.